RetroReversing/retroReversing/categories/misc/Industry.md

 You can find more information about this documentary over on **VHiStory**:
 [Commercial Breaks – Film 84 – Tomorrow’s World – Micro Live – tape 1 - VHiStory](https://vhistory.wordpress.com/2022/12/10/commercial-breaks-film-84-tomorrows-world-micro-live-tape-1/)

+## 1993 - A Visit to id Software (November 1993)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HpEBUV_g9vU?si=dRFGtTx7VXNOzYsY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Working at SEGA Documentary (Careers for the 21st Century)
+## 1993-1995 - Working at SEGA Documentary (Careers for the 21st Century)
 We have a separate post all about the SEGA documentary from 1993-1995:
 {% include link-to-other-post.html post="/sega-documentary" description="For more information on working at sega check out this post." %}

-## GRAND THEFT AUTO 1996 Making Of - GTA
+## 1996 - GRAND THEFT AUTO - Making Of - GTA
 From the BBC show **Working Lunch** the reporter **Rory Cellan Jones** visits the Dundee studios of **DMA Design** in 1996 as they are working on the Original Grand Theft Auto:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7vWSi44ZTSw?si=_QcOERTiK1P1pDy3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>